How to Sell Puts for Instant Cash

 In fact, this is one of the most stable avenues for generating a steady stream of income.

-If you haven’t done so yet, I suggest watching my Intro to Options video below.
-In it, we provide a brief explanation of all the terms you’ll need to know.
-It’ll be sure to make you more comfortable when making my trades.
+If you still have questions, I suggest watching my Intro to Options video.
+In it, we provide a brief explanation of all the terms you’ll need to know to feel comfortable when making my trades.

 Now, after you’re finished watching that, it’s time to take a look at why this is a superb income-generating strategy…